+1. NB:

-- 1. NB: All ethics approvals expire after one year, unless renewed. - 2.
-An application for renewal of approval is made by submitting a progress report to the REC: BEE before the approval expires.
-It is the responsibility of the investigator to submit this report in good time to ensure that the approval of an active research project or teaching programme does not lapse. - 3.
+- All protocol approvals expire after one year, unless renewed. - All facilities registration approvals will be valid for 3 years with the proviso that any change in the approved registration must be registered with and approved by the REC: BES. - 2.
+An application for renewal of approval is made by submitting a progress report to the REC: BES before the expiry date.
+It is the responsibility of the PI to submit this report in good time to ensure that the approval of an active research project or teaching programme does not lapse. - 3.
 Protocols will only be re-approved annually for a further two years after which a new application must be submitted.